servicebinding/spec/README.md

 # Service Binding

 A Service Binding describes the connection between a [Provisioned Service](#provisioned-service) and an [Application Projection](#application-projection).
 It **MUST** be codified as a concrete resource type with API version `service.binding/v1alpha2` and kind `ServiceBinding`.
 Multiple Service Bindings can refer to the same service.
 Multiple Service Bindings can refer to the same application.
-An exemplar CRD can be found [here][sb-crd].
+For portability, the schema **MUST** comply to the exemplar CRD found [here][sb-crd].

 Restricting service binding to resources within the same namespace is strongly **RECOMMENDED**.
 Implementations that choose to support cross-namespace service binding **SHOULD** provide a security model that prevents attacks like privilege escalation and secret enumeration, as well as a deterministic way to declare target namespaces.